pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-logistic.myst.md

 ```

 We see here not many strong correlations.
 The highest is 0.30 according to this plot.
 We see a weak-correlation between hours and income
-(which is logical), we see a slighty stronger correlation between education and income (which is the kind of question we are answering).
+(which is logical), we see a slightly stronger correlation between education and income (which is the kind of question we are answering).

 +++